Canadian Esports Stocks: 3 Biggest Companies in 2022

 “The Canadian capital markets have played a fundamental role in contributing to the global esports boom,” according to Evan Kubes, president and co-founder of MKM Group.
 “Similar to what happened in cannabis and blockchain, many esports companies — both internationally and domestically — are taking advantage of the CSE and TSXV, which afford easy accessibility to the public markets.”

-Founded in 2014, Enthusiast Gaming is a Canadian digital media company that is focused on building the largest gaming media platform.
+First on this list of top Canadian esports stocks is Enthusiast Gaming, a digital media company that is focused on building the largest gaming media platform.
 While the US is its biggest audience and revenue source, Enthusiast Gaming reaches more than 300 million gamers and esports fans on a monthly basis through its gaming communities across YouTube, as well as brands and gaming websites.

 This is an updated version of an article first published by the Investing News Network in 2019.